xapian/xapian/xapian-core/docs/replication_protocol.rst

 layer abstraction for the connections; so the communication is based on a set of messages, each with a type, and some associated data.

+Where the following description refers to "packed" strings or integers, this means packed according to the same methods for packing these into flint databases.

 Client messages
 ---------------